pycom/pycom-micropython-sigfox/docs/pycom_esp32/toolsandfeatures.rst

    >>> pycom.heartbeat(False)
    >>> pycom.rgbled(0xff00)           # turn on the RGB LED in green color

-The heartbeat LED is also used to indicate that an error was detected:
+The heartbeat LED is also used to indicate that an error was detected.

-...
-..
-WLAN default behaviour
-.. ----------------------

-..
-When the LoPy boots with the default factory configuration, it' starts in Access Point mode',
-.. and it's ``ssid`` that starts with: ``lopy-wlan`` and ``key: www.pycom.io``.
-..
-Connect to this network and the LoPy will be reachable at ``192.168.4.1``.
-In order
-.. to gain access to the interactive prompt, open a telnet session to that IP address on
-.. the default port (23).
-You will be asked for credentials:
-.. ``login: micro`` and ``password: python``